 Dear Friend of the Eureka Area United Fund:

-We recognize that some of you will not be in a financial position where you can support this year’s Eureka Area United Fund campaign.
+We recognize that some of you are not in a financial position where you can support this year’s Eureka Area United Fund campaign.
 We would not expect you to do so.
-For those of you who feel that you are blessed with the means to assist, we ask for your support and appeal to that generosity of spirit that has long-characterized our communities.
+For those of you who feel that you have the means to assist, we ask for your support and appeal to that generosity of spirit that has long characterized our communities.
 The funds that we raise will be spent exclusively in our communities—none of these funds will be sent off to cover administrative costs of a national organization.
 Our goal is to raise funds locally to serve local needs.
-Please join us in accepting the challenge that these difficult times call for a special sense of stewardship; we can be “neighbors helping neighbors” who rise to meet the demands of these uncertain times by helping one another to prevail.
+Please join us in accepting the challenge that these difficult times call for a special sense of stewardship; we can be “neighbors helping neighbors” who rise to face the challenges of these uncertain times by helping strengthen the social bonds that link our community.

-Junius Rodriguez, President; Liz Danner, Vice President; Dana Wherley, Treasurer; Diana Nichols, Secretary; Stephanie Bishop; Susan Bressner; Dennis Capretz; Tiera Darnell-Charlton; Darci Eastman; Chris Hughes; Dawn Maloney; Janelle Perry; and Bill Schulz
+Junius Rodriguez, President; Liz Danner, Vice President; Dana Wherley, Treasurer; Diana Nichols, Secretary; Caitlynn Bane; Darci Beachy; Stephanie Bishop; Susan Bressner; Dennis Capretz; Joe Cunningham; Chris Hughes; Dawn Maloney; Janelle Perry; Rebecca Rossman; and Bill Schulz